theprakharsaxena/theprakharsaxena/README.md

 </div>

-## 🎯 What I'm Working On
+## 🎯 Current Role

-Currently focused on building **Stock Register** - a comprehensive stock management platform that helps businesses efficiently manage their inventory, track stock levels, and streamline their operations.
+Currently working as a **Frontend Developer** at **Stock Register** - a stock management company where I contribute to building web applications and improving user experiences.

 ## 🌟 Featured Projects

-- **[Stock Register](https://www.stockregister.in/)** - A comprehensive stock management platform
-- *More projects coming soon...*
+- *Projects coming soon...*

 ---